AlbertoZandara/Saturn-system/README.md

 ### Overview

 In this reposutory is contained all the software necessary to configure a working systems.
-The hardware design is still under development, the working prototype of the network has been implemented only with breadboards and so only the schematic is actually available.
+The hardware design is still under development, the working prototype of the network has been implemented only with breadboards and so only the Agricola schematic is actually available.

 ![Schematich](https://github.com/AlbertoZandara/Saturn-system/blob/main/Schematics/SCHEMATIC.png)

 ### C++ program